 Taking Care Of Your Air Conditioner All Year

 Air conditioning units that were once considered a luxury can now be found in nearly 90% of American homes.
-The US demands more energy to power air conditioning than the rest of the world combined, to provide an illustration of how important they have become to us.
-In some hotter areas of the country, air conditioning is considered a basic necessity and is expected to come with homes when purchased or rented to people.
+The US demands more energy to power air conditioning than the rest of the world combined, to illustrate how important they have become to us.
+In most states, especially hotter areas of the country, air conditioning is considered a basic necessity and is expected to come with homes when purchased or rented.
 Thus maintenance of your air conditioning system has become an essential part of general home upkeep.
 Regular maintenance will keep your AC working efficiently, save on energy costs and increase its lifespan.

 The Importance Of Maintenance